Generalized Holographic Reduced Representations: Background

 Fractional power encoding (FPE) has been used for encoding data points to hypervectors.
 It is a locality-preserving encoding for points on a data manifold where the similarity, or inner product, of the hypervectors reflects the relationship between the points~\cite{plate1994distributed, fradyComputingFunctionsUsing2022}.
-For the $k^{th}$ feature of data of dimension $n$, attached is an FHRR base hypervector of the form $\mathcal{H}_k = e^{i\theta}$, where $\theta$ is a column vector such that $\theta_j \sim p_k$ for some fixed distribution $p_k$.
-The data point is then encoded as the binding of the base hypervector exponentiated by the value of the corresponding feature: $\phi(x)=\mathcal{H}_1^{x_1}*\mathcal{H}_2^{x_2}*...*\mathcal{H}_n^{x_n}$.
-This allows the data to be smoothly expressed and manipulated in the context of a data manifold.
+For the $k$-th feature of data of dimension $n$, attached is an FHRR base hypervector of the form $\mathbf{H}_k = e^{i\theta}$, where $\theta$ is a column vector such that $\theta_j \sim p_k$ for some fixed distribution $p_k$.
+The data point is then encoded as the binding of the base hypervector exponentiated by the value of the corresponding feature: $\phi(\mathbf{x})=\mathbf{H}_1^{\mathbf{x}_1}*\mathbf{H}_2^{\mathbf{x}_2}*...*\mathbf{H}_n^{\mathbf{x}_n}$.
+Here, the exponentiation $\mathbf{H}_j^{\mathbf{x}_j}$ refers to exponentiating each element of $\mathbf{H}_j$ by $\mathbf{x}_j$.
+This allows the data to be smoothly expressed and manipulated, as representations generated this way are correlated according to some shift-invariant kernel on the corresponding feature values, which we will explain below.

-An alternative formulation of the fractional power encoding may bring insight into why HDC models can learn effectively~\cite{poduval2022graphd, nunes2022graphhd, fradyComputingFunctionsUsing2022, gayler2009distributed, osipov2022hyperseed, kim2018efficient, imani2018hierarchical, imani2019quanthd,thomasTheoreticalPerspectiveHyperdimensional2022}.
+There is a remarkable connection between FPE of FHRR hypervectors and kernel-based methods, making it a powerful tool for learning in HDC.
 In particular, it coincides with the Random Fourier Features (RFF) \cite{rahimiRandomFeaturesLargeScale} encoding, an efficient approximation of kernel methods.
-The RFF encoding is a map $\phi:\mathbb{R}^n\to\mathcal{C}^D$, with $\phi(x)=e^{iMx}$, where each row $M_{j,:}\sim p$ for some multivariate distribution $p$.
-The columns $M_{:,k}$ can then be viewed as the exponents of the base hypervector $\mathcal{H}_k$, and $p = [p_1, ..., p_n]$.
-As a result of Bochner's theorem, $\langle\phi(x),\phi(y)\rangle/D\approx K(x-y)$, where $K$ is a shift-invariant kernel that is the Fourier transform of distribution $p$ \cite{rahimiRandomFeaturesLargeScale}.
-Notably, when $p$ is the standard multivariate Gaussian distribution, the radial basis function (RBF) kernel is recovered.
+The RFF encoding is a map $\phi:\mathbb{R}^n\to\mathbb{C}^D$, with $\phi(\mathbf{x})=e^{i\mathbf{Mx}}$, where each row $\mathbf{M}_{j,:}\sim p$ for some multivariate distribution $p$.
+The columns $\mathbf{M}_{:,k}$ can then be viewed as the exponents of the base hypervector $\mathbf{H}_k$, and $p = [p_1, ..., p_n]$.
+As a result of Bochner's theorem, $\langle\phi(\mathbf{x}),\phi(\mathbf{y})\rangle/D\approx K(\mathbf{x}-\mathbf{y})$, where $K$ is a shift-invariant kernel that is the Fourier transform of distribution $p$ \cite{rahimiRandomFeaturesLargeScale} (See Supplementary Materials A).
+Notably, when $p$ is the standard Gaussian distribution, the radial basis function (RBF) kernel is recovered.
 Many HDC learning models achieve good time and accuracy performance by the efficient kernel approximation coupled with some HDC algorithm.